Pyjama shark: Human interactions

 Among the most common South African catsharks, the pyjama shark is harmless to humans and difficult to approach underwater.
 Because of its small size, attractive appearance, and hardiness, it is popularly exhibited by public aquariums.
 The aquarium trade supports a small fishery targeting this species and the similar leopard catshark.
 Large numbers of pyjama sharks are caught incidentally by commercial fisheries using longlines, gillnets, beach-seines, and bottom trawls; they are also readily hooked by recreational anglers, especially during the summer when they aggregate.
 Although edible, most are discarded while some are used for lobster bait.
-The toll taken by fishery bycatch is likely greatly underestimated, as many fishers who use line gear regard pajama sharks as pests that "steal" bait, and kill them before discarding them.
+The toll taken by fishery bycatch is likely greatly underestimated, as many fishers who use line gear regard pyjama sharks as pests that "steal" bait, and kill them before discarding them.

-The International Union for Conservation of Nature (IUCN) has listed the pyjama shark as least concern, citing its small distribution and a recent increase in fishing pressure on small sharks in the region.
-However, there is no evidence to suggest that its population has declined.
+The International Union for Conservation of Nature (IUCN) has listed the pyjama shark as least concern.
+Despite its limited distribution and a recent increase in fishing pressure on small sharks in the region, there is no evidence to suggest that its population has declined.
 There are no specific conservation measures in place for this species, though its range encompasses two marine reserves.
 The South African Sea Fisheries Research Institute is considering legally decommercializing the pyjama shark, which would limit the degree to which it can be targeted by commercial fisheries.